neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 2. How do you suppress all warning prompts
 > -f

-> *Author's note: The answer to question 1 is very wrong.
-Using `-R` with `rm` is a very dangerous thing to do and you should know that this will recurse through subdirectories, deleting everything that matches!
-It's especially dangerous if you take into account question 2, and think you'll hide prompts - `rm -Rf` is one of the most dangerous combinations in Linux!
-The correct way to delete every file in the directory is to use `rm *`. or `rm -f *`*
+> *Author's note: The answer to question 1 isn't strictly correct.
+This also removes file recursively, rather than just in the directory.
+The answer should possibly be `rm *`, but using `rm` with either `*` or `-R` is dangerous and you should always make sure it's really what you want!*

 ## [Section 5: Advanced File Operations] - mv
 Describes how files can be renamed and moved around using `mv`.